univention/univention-corporate-server/doc/architecture/services/portal.rst

 Running the user's group resolution on the fly is an expensive operation especially for large environments.

+To mitigate the expensive operation, the Univention Directory Listener triggers the respective listener module in the *post-run* when no more changes happen to user groups for 15 seconds.
+The group cache retrieves the necessary information from the key-value store of the UCS group membership cache.

+..
+TODO : Add reference, once Univention Directory Listener is ready.
    To mitigate the expensive operation, the :ref:`services-listener` triggers the respective listener module in the *post-run* when no more changes happen to user groups for 15 seconds.
 The group cache retrieves the necessary information from the key-value store of the UCS group membership cache.

 .. _services-ucs-portal-dependencies: